sajjadhussa1n/UAV_PL_LOS_Project/README.md

 # UAV_PL_LOS_Project
-Path loss and LOS identification using ML for UAV-assisted mmwave network
+Test Repository for Path loss and LOS identification using Machine Learning for UAV-assisted mmwave networks